 The Committee, at its discretion, hires independent compensation consultants.
 With the establishment of Osisko in mid-2014, the Committee had mandated PCI - Perrault Consulting Inc. to provide assistance in the establishment of initial compensation arrangements.
-In late 2015, in light of the forecasted challenging period in the commodity prices, Management recommended to the Committee to establish a salary freeze as part of cost containment program.
-The Committee agreed with the recommendation and thus the 2016 base salary level remained the same as in 2015.

-The Committee receives detailed compensation analysis from Management on various companies from the mining sector in order to ensure the continued market competitiveness of the compensation of the Named Executives.
-At the end of 2016, the Committee mandated an independent consulting firm, Meridian to conduct a review and analysis of directors and executives' compensation.
+The Committee receives detailed compensation analysis from management on various companies from the mining sector in order to ensure the continued market competitiveness of the compensation of the Named Executives.
+At the end of 2016, the Committee mandated Meridian to conduct a review and analysis of directors and executives' compensation within the sector.
+Meridian's report was submitted to the Committee in early 2017.
+No independent compensation consultant was hired by the Corporation in 2018.

-2017 Compensation Advisory Fees
+2018 Compensation Advisory Fees

-The following table illustrates in detail the components of the advisory fees incurred by the Corporation for compensation consultants in 2017 and in 2016:
+The following table illustrates in detail the components of the advisory fees incurred by the Corporation for compensation consultants in 2018 and in 2017:

-Fees incurred in 2017 (\$) Fees incurred in 2016 (\$) Meridian Compensation Partners LLC Compensation consulting services 52,539 13,491
+Fees incurred in 2018 (\$) Fees incurred in 2017 (\$)

+Meridian Compensation Partners LLC

+Compensation consulting services Nil 52,539